quko-tech/quko-tech.github.io/content/english/about.md

 ---
-title: "About MAKO"
+title: "About QUKO"
-description: "Where technology and data science meet to optimise sport"
+description: "At the forefront of technology to achieve maximum performance"
 bg_image: "images/feature-bg.jpg"
 layout: "about"
 draft: false